Last Updated On

 Why Antidepressants Are a Bad Mix With Booze

-As you may have discovered from reading medication warning labels (or even from first-hand experience), drugs can interact with each other.
+It’s well known that different drugs can interact with each other.
 These interactions often cause unwanted side effects.
 Not only is alcohol a drug, it’s a powerful central nervous system depressant.
 Combining alcohol and SSRIs doesn’t appear to cause acute poisoning or other dire effects.
 Still, your physician will probably steer you away from alcohol while you’re on an SSRI—and with good reason.
 The chemical combination of SSRIs and alcohol can:

 - Increase SSRI side effects – SSRIs can cause side effects such as insomnia, blurred vision, headaches, rash, dry mouth, joint pain, digestive trouble, dizziness, and drowsiness.
 Since alcohol causes some of the same side effects, you could be handing yourself a double dose of discomfort.